odioski/FWCracker_v2/README.md

 	find / -name pyserial-ports

- Or on Windows use the explorer.
+ On Windows, use the explorer.